Downloadable setup file

 - Skip Java setup if installing Chronicall 3.95 or newer.
 Chronicall runs on the Java platform.
 Download and install Java onto the server where Chronicall will be installed.
 This must be an Oracle based Java (available at www.java.com) and it must be 32-bit for Shoretel.
 Follow the prompts to install Java.

 Download Chronicall Setup file from our website at Chronicall Downloads onto the server where Chronicall will be installed.
-Chronicall must be installed on the HQ server or on a DVS server (Note: DVS is preferred.
-If Chronicall is installed on the HQ server you may be asked to remove it and re install on a DVS server).
+Chronicall must be installed on a DVS server (Note: If Chronicall is installed on the HQ server you will be asked to remove it and reinstall on a DVS server).
 Once downloaded, run the installer as an Administrator.
 The file will do a check for Java and then the following Chronicall Setup screen will appear.
 Note that it may take a few minutes for the Chronicall Setup window to appear.

 Left click next in the below screen.

 - Select I accept the agreement, and left click next again.

 - Indicate the directory where you would like to install Chronicall.
 Left click Next.